 Insider Tip: The scenic lagoon is the ideal place to take a picture.

 2. Stroll Through The Butchart Gardens

 Few things scream romance more than flowers, except perhaps 55 acres of them.
-The Butchart Gardens is the premier floral destination on Vancouver Island, offering year-round floral displays, exquisite dining options, and photo-worthy backdrops.
+The Butchart Gardens are the premier floral destination on Vancouver Island, offering year-round floral displays, exquisite dining options, and photo-worthy backdrops.
 If you’re looking to wow your partner with an exceptional date — The Gardens are a sure win.

 Insider Tip: Located within the original Butchart family residence, The Dining Room offers both tea and dinner.
-This elegant affair is certainly date-worthy, but be sure to make a reservation, as they can fill up fast! is an elegant affair. be sure to make reservations in advance.
-They fill up quickly.
+This elegant affair is certainly date-worthy, but be sure to make a reservation, as they can fill up fast!

 3. Book a Double Kayak Tour

 There’s something uniquely beautiful about finding a working rhythm with your partner.
 Matching your significant other stroke-for-stroke naturally builds confidence that can become innate.
 Taking a double kayak tour through the picturesque Inner Harbour offers a beautiful backdrop for finding this grove.
-Not to mention, the central location promotes in downtown Victoria gives you easy access to a plethora of toast-worthy pours and decadent restaurants.
+Not to mention, the central location in downtown Victoria gives you easy access to a plethora of toast-worthy pours and decadent restaurants.